Grayda/ninja-orvibo/README.md

 PLEASE READ ME FIRST!
 =====================

 This driver is no longer being maintained.
-Please check out the [ninja-allone][1] driver which incorporates the ninja-orvibo code and now supports the Orvibo ALlOne IR blaster, plus the Orvibo S10 and S20 sockets
+Please check out the [ninja-allone][1] driver which incorporates the ninja-orvibo code and now supports the Orvibo AllOne IR blaster, plus the Orvibo S10 and S20 sockets

 ninja-orvibo
 ============